homemenu/DataScienceProcess/PITCHME.md

 * "Clean" data is an aspiration, not a reality
 * If data is stored in two places, there will inevitably be disagreements
 * You will always have more questions than data
-* Decision-makers will not know their questions until you have enough information to give them; their questions almost invariably cannot be answered by your system
+* Decision-makers will not know their questions until you have enough information to give them
-* Data necessarily abstracts the particulars of time and place and therefore explains a fragment of the underlying reality
+* Data necessarily abstracts the particulars of time and place

 Nevertheless, our job is to figure something out.